cockroachdb/cockroach-cloud-sdk-go/docs/BillingApi.md

 func main() {
     status := "status_example" // string | Filters the response to only include invoices with the specified status.
 This will be sent as a query parameter on the GET request.
 If not specified, both Finalized and Draft invoices will be included. (optional) startTime := time.Now() // time.Time | start_time filters the response to invoices whose billing period started at or after this time (inclusive).
+Must be in RFC3339 format (e.g., 2024-01-01T00:00:00Z).
 Defaults to organization creation time if omitted. (optional) endTime := time.Now() // time.Time | end_time filters the response to invoices whose billing period ended at or before this time (exclusive).
+Must be in RFC3339 format (e.g., 2024-12-31T23:59:59Z).
 Defaults to current time if omitted. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewClient(configuration)